Synthetic Decomposition for Counterfactual Predictions: Empirical Application: Minimum Wages and Labor Supply

 We use the dataset from \cite{Allegretto/Dube/Reich/Zipperer:17:ILR} for our exercises, which is drawn from the Current Population Survey (CPS), a repeated cross-section.
-Following the authors, among many others, we focus on teenagers and use their individual-level employment status as the outcome, $Y_{i,j} \in \{0,1\}$, individual-level characteristics as $X_{i}$ (age, sex, marriage status, whether they are Hispanic, whether they are black or another non-white race).
-We further observe wages for an employed samples, $W_{i,j}$, and each state's minimum wages.
+Following the authors, among many others, we focus on teenagers and use their individual-level employment status as the outcome, $Y_{i,j} \in \{0,1\}$, individual-level characteristics as $X_{i}$ (age, sex, marriage status, whether they are Hispanic, whether they are African-American or another non-white race).
+We further observe wages for an employed sample, $W_{i,j}$, and each state's minimum wages.
 Our sample is restricted from 2002 to 2014, so that it does not start during the 2001 recession (see \cite{Neumark/Wascher:17:ILR} for a discussion).
+We then merge this dataset with quarterly state inflation data from \cite{Hazell_et_al:22:QJE} which is used as an additional aggregate measure of economic activity.

-The counterfactual sets the minimum wage in Texas (US\$7.25 in 2014) to US\$9 in 2014 (i.e., US\$11.42 in 2022 dollars).
-Our parameter of interest, $\theta_0$ is the average teenage employment in Texas in 2014 (for Texas' 2014 population) had the minimum wage been US\$9.
+The counterfactual policy of interest sets the minimum wage in Texas (US\$7.25 in 2014) to US\$9 in 2014 (i.e., to US\$11.87 in 2024 dollars).\footnote{Thus, our empirical setting is that with multi-period observations, as discussed in Section \ref{subsec: aggregate shocks}.
+The target year here is set to be $T=2014$.} Our parameter of interest, $\theta_0$ is the average teenage employment in Texas in 2014 (for Texas' 2014 population) had the minimum wage been US\$9.
 We compare this to teenage employment for those in Texas in 2014 with the prevailing minimum wage.